-Under part 10.2 of the Corporations Act 2001 (Cth) (“Corporations Act”), most brokers need a licence.
+Under part 10.2 of the Corporations Act 2001 (Cth) (“Corporations Act”), most brokers must be licensed.
 A broker can only use the descriptions “insurance broker”, “general insurance broker” or “life insurance broker” if authorised to do so through a condition in its licence.

 Under the Corporations Act, agents do not need a licence if they are authorised representatives of a licensed insurer.

-The Corporations Act imposes additional disclosure requirements on agents, brokers and insurers who market and sell domestic insurance.
+The Corporations Act imposes additional disclosure requirements on agents, brokers and insurers that market and sell domestic insurance.

 A Financial Services Guide (FSG) must be provided by licensees to retail clients as soon as possible.
-An FSG contains information about commissions and the dispute resolution procedures available to policyholders (pt 7.7).
+A FSG contains information about commissions and the dispute resolution procedures available to policyholders (pt 7.7).

 A Product Disclosure Statement must also be provided at the earliest possible time.